chasingash/P2-Memory-Game/README.md

   <summary>User Experience/User Interface (UX/UI)</summary>

 ### User Stories
+As a user it is important to:

+1. Easily navigate the pame.
+2. Understand the rules.
+3. Understand how to start.
+4. Flip cards to play the game.
+5. To clearly see images to match.
+6. To see how long it takes to complete the game with the timer.
+7. To see if they have won.
+8. To play again.
+9. To return to the home page.

 ##### First Time Visitor Goals
 ##### Return/frequent Visitor Goals.
 ##### Website's Owner Goals.